 1. Provision of the website

 During your visit to our website, we collect and use data that your internet browser automatically transmits to us:

 - Date and time of the retrieval of one of our internet pages

 - The pages you have visited

-There are several contact forms available on our website should you wish to contact us electronically.
+There are several contact forms on our website which can be used for electronic contact.

 - First name

 - Street, house number